KarolineKlan/mlops_nlp/reports/README.md

 > Answer:

 We implemented a pre-commit hook that automatically run the linting step ruff --fix and ruff --formatter before comitting any code.
 We thought it was a nice thing to introduce in a precommit to ensure that all code pushed to the repo in would be nicely formatted following best practice linting rules.
 By using linting rules at the pre-commit stage, you ensure that all developers adhere to the same coding standards before code is committed.
 This maintains a consistent codebase and reduces the load on the CI system.
 We tried implementing typing to every fuction on our own, however a better practice than that would be to use a package like mypy for static type checking.
 This helps catch type-related errors early and improves code readability and maintainability.
-We have looked into using the MKdocs to create documentation for the project.
-We did not manage to make it work within the time-frame, however this is really important to have when working on larger project for knowledge sharing, onboarding of new employees, consistecy and maintanance among other things.
+We used the MKdocs package to create documentation for the project.
+We made it work and documented the train.py code and the data.py code however more time was not priotized  on making it fully publicible.
+In the real world this is really important to have when working on larger project for knowledge sharing, onboarding of new employees, consistecy and maintanance among other things.

 ## Version control